laravel/forge-docs/1.0/introduction.md

 You can also access the IP addresses via the following URL: [https://forge.laravel.com/ips-v4.txt](https://forge.laravel.com/ips-v4.txt).
 This is particulary useful if you intend on automating your network or firewall infrastructure.

-Your server should also allow incoming and outgoing traffic from `forge.laravel.com`.
+If you are restricting HTTP traffic, your server must also allow incoming and outgoing traffic from `forge.laravel.com`.

 :::warning IP Address Changes